awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 ## Using the REST API<a name="KMSUsingRESTAPI"></a>

-When you create an object—that is, when you upload a new object or copy an existing object—you can specify the use of server\-side encryption with AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\) to encrypt your data\.
+When you create an object—that is, when you upload a new object or copy an existing object—you can specify the use of server\-side encryption with AWS KMS keys to encrypt your data\.
 To do this, add the `x-amz-server-side-encryption` header to the request\.
 Set the value of the header to the encryption algorithm `aws:kms`\.
 Amazon S3 confirms that your object is stored using SSE\-KMS by returning the response header `x-amz-server-side-encryption`\.

 If you specify the `x-amz-server-side-encryption` header with a value of `aws:kms`, you can also use the following request headers:
 + `x-amz-server-side-encryption-aws-kms-key-id`